BrowserWorks/Waterfox-Android/docs/syncIntegrationTests.md

 ### Sync Integration Tests
-The aim of these tests is to check that the synchronization is working between Fenix and Desktop.
+The aim of these tests is to check that the synchronization is working between Waterfox and Desktop.
 The intention is to add tests for History, Bookmarks, Tabs and Logins.
 At this moment only tests for History and Bookmarks are defined.

 ### Steps to Run